 - Have a clear return, refund, and cancellations policy on your website, explicitly stating terms and conditions.

 - Clear record of every transaction – such as copies of bills, invoices, transaction numbers, etc.

-- Maintain proof of fulfillment of each transaction- such as airway bill copies, signed delivery notes, proof of buyer rating the service well, etc.
+- Maintain proof of fulfilment of each transaction- such as airway bill copies, signed delivery notes, proof of buyer rating the service well, etc.

 - Ensure a smooth resolution experience for your customers that also includes faster shipping and easy refunds.

 - Better communication.
 Let your customers approach you about a refund before they can take it to the bank level.

 If at all, you end up getting a chargeback:

 - Firstly, you will be notified by the bank about the chargeback and the reason for the chargeback.

 - Secondly, you must accept the chargeback and refund the money if you are not able to produce proof.

 You can dispute the chargeback by producing proof documents that validate the transaction

 Avoiding chargebacks with Instamojo

 At Instamojo, we go the extra mile especially to help merchants avoid a chargeback.

 In light of a valid chargeback on your transactions, it is forwarded to Instamojo first.
 And then to the merchant for resolution.

 If you want to refute a chargeback, you will need to provide Instamojo with the following docs: